AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_primarypage"
->title="Define your primary page settings"
+>title="Define the primary page settings"
 >abstract="The primary page is immediately displayed to the users after they click the link to your landing page, such as from an email or a website."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/landing-pages/landing-pages-design/design-lp.html" text="Design the landing page content"

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_subscription"
->title="Landing Pages subscription"
->abstract="Landing Pages subscription"
+>title="Set your subscription landing page"
+>abstract="A subscription page allows your customers to subscribe to a service."

 <!--The main steps to create landing pages are as follows: